apache/whimsy/DEVELOPMENT.md

 1. Install passenger by running either running `passenger-install-apache2-module` and following its instructions, or by visiting https://www.phusionpassenger.com/library/install/apache/install/oss/.

+   a.
+If using rbenv, make sure to add your `~/.rbenv/shims` directory to the PATH environment variable.

 2. Visit [vhost-generator](https://whimsy.apache.org/test/vhost-generator) to
    generate a custom a vhost definition, and to see which apache modules need